vishalbalaji/HR-Analytics/doc/paper.md

 The variable to be predicted by the model, i.e., the target variable is the **is_promoted** column, which indicates whether the employee with particular attributes has been promoted or not.
 Our algorithms will be trained to output a prediction of what the value of this variable will be, based on the values of the other variables of a particular observation.

-As mentioned above in the dataset description, the target variable can have 2 values: *0*, which indicates that the particular employee has not been promoted or *1*, which indicates that the particular employee has been promoted.
+As mentioned in the dataset description, the target variable can have 2 values: *0*, which indicates that the particular employee has not been promoted or *1*, which indicates that the particular employee has been promoted.

 The target variable is currently in integer encoding, which means that the possible values of this variable are in the form of a single integer, each representing one of the output classes.
 But, allowing the model to assume a natural order between these two categories may result in poor performance or unexpected results, such as predictions halfway between the categories.
 So, we encode the target variable using a method called One-hot encoding.
 One-hot encoding is a method of representing categorical variables in a more expressive manner.
 It helps to indicate to the algorithm that the expected output is to be categorical and not continuous.

 To perform one-hot encoding, we use the integer representation of our target variable and transform them into an array of binary digits whose length is equal to the total number of possible values(2 in this case).
 The digit in the array whose position corresponds to our integer value is set to 1 while the other values are set to 0, i.e., *0* becomes *[1, 0]*, *1* becomes *[0, 1]* etc.

-To aid in better visualization of the data, however, the values of the target variable *0* and *1* will be represented as *no* and *yes* respectively, where no means that the particular employee has not been promoted and *yes* means that the employee has been promoted.
+To aid in better visualization of the data, however, the values of the target variable *0* and *1* are represented as *no* and *yes* respectively in all figures, where no means that the particular employee has not been promoted and *yes* means that the employee has been promoted.

 <!-- What exactly ‘yes’ and ‘no’ represents here? -->